danieltamming/danieltamming.github.io/index.md

 # Research
 ## University of Waterloo Master's Thesis (In Progress)
+What follows is a purposefully vague description of my ongoing research.

- - Research and develop synthetic data generation techniques that provide multi-percentage point accuracy increases to state-of-the-art text classification models
+A detailed study of various synthetic data generation techniques that provide multi-percentage point accuracy increases to state-of-the-art text classification models.
+The data generation methods range from rules-based to deep-learning-based approaches.
- - Design and evaluate methods that combat overfitting by increasing the size and richness of NLP datasets
- - Develop modular code that tests 48 combinations of datasets, models, techniques, and applications

 #### Relevant Links (Coming Soon)
  - GitHub repo will be made public upon completion